oracle-devrel/devo.tutorials/steampipe/steampipe-intro.md

 +-----------------------------------------------------------------------------------+--------+---------------------------------------------------+--------------+---------------+
 ```

 Lastly, you can run an interactive Steampipe shell, which offers more tools for navigating tables, as well as tab completion.
 Run the steampipe query command to enter the shell.
-From the shell, you can run any queries by typing them out, or by copying-and-pasting them from an external source.
+From the shell, you can run queries by typing them out, or by copying and pasting them from an external source.

-Other helpful commands in the shell - note that they all begin with a dot:
+Other helpful commands in the shell (note that they all begin with a dot):

- * `.inspect` - Inspects the contents of a table
+ * `.inspect` - inspect the contents of a table
  * `.tables` - list the tables available to query
- * `.output` - Change the output format (json, csv, or table)
+ * `.output` - change the output format (JSON, CSV, or table)

 Example of opening the CLI and listing the available tables: